flutterbots/flutterbots/packages/bot_storage/README.md

 }
 ```
-You can use `BotStorageWrapper` Concrete class
+You can use `BotStorageWrapper` concrete class
 ```dart
 void main(){
   final BotStorageWrapper botStorageWrapper = BotStorageWrapper<String>(